sandstro/shopping-cart-demo/README.md

-Shopping cart demonstration using Front-end only.
+#Shopping cart demonstration using Front-end only.

-Run program using a server environment.
+#Run program using a server environment.

-Development:
+#Development
-npm install (For underscore and browserify) browserify ostoskori.js -o bundled.js (To add changes)
+*npm install (For underscore and browserify) *browserify ostoskori.js -o bundled.js (To add changes)

-Technologies used: Angular.js, Bower, Sass, Bourbon, Neat, Bootstrap, Browserify, Underscore.
+#Technologies used: Angular.js, Bower, Sass, Bourbon, Neat, Bootstrap, Browserify, Underscore.